 The Independent reports:

 Data supplied by police forces to the Home Office shows there were 2,024 offences tagged as honour-based abuse in 2019/20, a dramatic 64 per cent fall from the 5,595 five years earlier.

 But Karma Nirvana, a national charity supporting victims of such crimes, has suggested those figures are “hugely worrying” as they understate the scale of the problem and indicate police do not take it seriously enough.

 She added: “We would oppose any plans to drop use of the word honour to describe honour-based abuse.
 The issue is already hidden, misidentified and under-detected.
 If we stop calling it honour-based abuse, it is going to further hide the issue.
 We are hiding it more by not calling it out.

 “Victims do not always recognise honour-based abuse themselves.
 They have grown up to legitimise their scenarios.
 Families have huge control over their victims and communities legitimise messages from families.”

-Freedom United partner, Karma Nirvana, recorded a 57 percent rise in calls to their support helpline over lockdown, that began in March 2020.
-Between March 16 and April 24, the amount of calls to the helpline doubled compared to the previous six weeks.
+Freedom United partner, Karma Nirvana, recorded a 57 percent rise in calls to their support helpline over the lockdown, which began in March 2020.
+Between March 16 and April 24, the number of calls to the helpline doubled compared to the previous six weeks.